Summary:

 - The same message is sent from the same number within 5-10 seconds of the first message

-Please email support@kixie.com or reach out to your Account Manager for help crafting the most deliverable auto-SMS and/or SMS templates for your team, we're always happy to help!
+Please email support@kixie.com or reach out to your Account Manager with any questions about auto-SMS and/or SMS templates.

 Was this article helpful?